 The current licensing process constitutes a significant impediment to the development of new hydropower facilities and the relicensing of existing facilities.
 This is especially true for small hydropower projects.
 While it is appropriate to consider the broad array of potential impacts of a hydropower project, FERC must be given more authority to weigh costs and benefits and to impose timelines for resource agencies to weigh in.
 Modernizing and streamlining the licensing process is urgently needed.
-Nearly half of non-federal fleet of hydropower licenses will expire by 2035, representing 17 gigawatts of energy.3 On average, relicensing a hydropower facility takes seven years and the paperwork costs \$3.5 million, which does not include costs of new turbines, fishways, or dam safety.4 The U.S. cannot afford to lose existing hydropower capacity without impacting grid reliability and making it more difficult to achieve emissions reduction goals.
+Over 40 percent of hydropower licenses for the non-federal fleet will expire by 2035, representing 15 gigawatts of energy.3 On average, relicensing a hydropower facility takes six years and the paperwork costs \$3.5 million, which does not include costs of new turbines, fishways, or dam safety.4